jdbragg/FreeMindsetAppAnalyzer/README.md

     File 4
     Source file on front end: <File path in your local machine>/R900730.S4H Target file on application server: /usr/sap/trans/data

+ *Note: It is possible that the transaction CG3Z is not available.
+In which case, download and install the UploadProgram in SE38 that's attached in this repository.
+You will have to follow the same steps as above once you have installed the report.

  4. After all the files are succesfully installed, go to transaction STMS_IMPORT.
 Navigate to Extras -> Other Requests -> Add from the menu.
 A popup will appear.
 Select S4HK900728 from the Transport Request Value List.
 Click on continue.
 The request will appear on the import queue.
  5. Select the request and click on the 'Import Request' (Ctrl + F11) button.
 Wait for the installation to be complete.
  6. Repeat steps 4 and 5 but this time select request S4HK900730 from the transport request list.